 At Estcourt we endeavour to ensure our early learners develop into life-long learners.
 We strive to provide a safe, secure and stimulating environment where curiosity is welcomed, enquiry is encouraged and learning is fostered.

-The teaching of the basic skills of English and Maths is of paramount importance but our curriculum provides extensive opportunities to apply these skills through exciting Topics.
+The teaching of the basic skills of English and Maths is always of paramount importance but our curriculum provides extensive opportunities to apply these skills through exciting topics.

 In Foundation and Key Stage 1, these are taught over varying periods of time to take into account the changing interests of our youngest learners.

-In Key Stage 2, topics are generally taught across a term and are based on what the children find interesting.
-Topics are launched with a special themed day or activity and all work is presented in individual topic books to allow the children to customise their learning.
+In Key Stage 2, topics are generally taught across a term and are based on what the children find interesting - we embrace the children leading their own learning.
+Topics are launched with a special themed day or activity and all work is presented in individual topic books.

 A variety of methods are used to encourage learning and enjoyment; children are encouraged to work collaboratively as well as independently with an emphasis on discussion, debate and explanation.
-Pupils are encouraged to think for themselves and to use their skills to problem solve.
+Pupils are encouraged to think for themselves, reflecting on the 5R's and to use their skills to problem solve.

 ICT is used to promote independent learning and to support developing skills.
 Different programmes are used to support literacy and Numeracy, and all learners are encouraged to develop their own research skills.
-The school has its own School Blog which pupils are encouraged to use both at home and in school.
+The Academyl has its own School Blog which pupils are encouraged to use both at home and in school and all learners have individual Bug Club passwords to access a wide range of interactive texts and follow up resources from home.

 The school uses the 5 Rs to promote positive learning attitudes – Resilience, Relationships, Resourcefulness, Reflectiveness and risk-taking.
 By harnessing these qualities, our pupils are able to face challenge and solve problems and take control of their own learning.

-Reading is the foundation of all our learning and we aim to develop fluent, independent and confident readers who become enthusiastic and reflective as a result of their reading.
+Reading is the foundation of all our learning right from nursery through to Year 6 and we immerse our children in a wealth of books, aiming to develop fluent, independent and confident readers who become enthusiastic and reflective as a result of their reading.

 First steps: the teaching of phonics takes place in all Foundation and Key Stage 1 classes and continues into Key Stage 2 to support developing reading and spelling skills.
 The school uses a variety of approaches in order to make Phonics fun!